jenkinsci/gitlab-plugin/README.md

 ### Declarative Pipeline jobs
 The example below configures the GitLab connection and job triggers.
 It also sends build status back to GitLab.

+**NOTE: You will need to run this job manually once, in order for Jenkins to read and set up the trigger configuration.
+Otherwise webhooks will fail to trigger the job.**

 ```
 pipeline {
     agent any